 First, the desire to deepen the understanding of the relationship with God.
-That can be demanding... in fact, it is a lot easier to memorize Saint Teresa [or fill in blanks].
+That can be demanding...in fact, it is a lot easier to memorize Saint Teresa or fill in blanks on a sheet of questions.

 The second challenge is that you need others to help you, and you need to help others.
 Also, not easy.